Congratulations to Sarah Stolt RI’s 2017 delegate to the 4-H National Conference!

-Each year, Rhode Island sends 3-4 delegates to represent Rhode Island 4-H at the National 4-H Conference.
-This trip is sponsored by the RI 4-H Foundation & URI College of Environment and Life Sciences.
-This year the conference is scheduled for March 24-29, 2013.
-It is a very exciting trip for a teen and this year marks the 86th conference.
-The deadline for resumes is October 30th, 2013.
-So I hope to get lots of resumes in the mail!
-You will find the link for the resume guide and scoring rubric used to determine the delegates at the bottom of this page.
+Every other year, Rhode Island sends 3-4 delegates to represent Rhode Island 4-H at the National 4-H Conference.
+RI will send delegates in 2019, 2021, 2023… This trip is sponsored by the RI 4-H Foundation & URI College of Environment and Life Sciences.
+It is usually in April.
+It is a very exciting trip for a teen.
+The deadline for resumes is October 30th.

 Up to three delegates may be selected to represent Rhode Island by a panel of 2-3 judges to be determined by 4-H staff.
 To be eligible, applicants must meet the requirements listed below.
 Judges decisions are final.
-Delegates are required to attend pre-conference work meetings and must be able to attend the National 4-H Conference from March 24-29th 2013.
+Delegates are required to attend pre-conference work meetings and must be able to attend the National 4-H Conference in April.
 Along with attending the conference, each delegate must make a commitment to work on an in-state project for one year following his or her return from conference.

 REQUIREMENTS FOR ELIGIBILITY:

 - 15-18 years old as of January 1st and enrolled in the RI 4-H program.